GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

           versioning:
             enabled: true

 1. Commit and push the code to the repository.

-This will trigger the Config Sync operator to pick up the changes and create the Kubernetes objects in the
-    `cc-tutorial-dev` namespace.
-Config Connector will then take the configuration and create a Cloud Storage Bucket in your Google Cloud dev project.
+    This triggers the Config Sync operator to pick up the changes and create the Kubernetes objects in the `cc-tutorial-dev` namespace.
+Config Connector then uses the configuration to create a Cloud Storage bucket in your Google Cloud dev project.

-    It may take some time for Config Sync to synchronize changes from the repository
+    It may take some time for Config Sync to synchronize changes from the repository.

 ## Policy enforcement

- Using Gatekeeper, an open policy agent, policies can be created for Google Cloud resources to ensure their compliance.
+ You can use Gatekeeper to create and enforce policies for Google Cloud resources.

-1. Deploy a released version of Gatekeeper to the Kubernetes cluster created above:
+1. Deploy a released version of Gatekeeper to your Kubernetes cluster:

         kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/release-3.3/deploy/gatekeeper.yaml

-1. Verify that Gatekeeper service is up and running:
+1. Verify that the Gatekeeper service is running:

         kubectl -n gatekeeper-system describe svc gatekeeper-webhook-service

-1. Create a Gatekeeper constraint template and an instantiation of the template that will require all labels described by the constraint to be present for the
+1. Create a Gatekeeper constraint template and an instantiation of the template that requires all labels described by the constraint to be present for the
-    Cloud Pub/Sub topic.
-This file should be placed in the cluster directory because the configurations should apply to the entire cluster:
+    Pub/Sub topic.
+This file should be placed in the cluster directory because the configurations should apply to the entire cluster.

         apiVersion: templates.gatekeeper.sh/v1beta1
         kind: ConstraintTemplate